 Benchmark for animal welfare

-Since 2018, a group of researchers from the University of Copenhagen, helped by researchers from other universities, including Texas A&M and Wageningen University and Research, have worked on developing a new method for estimating animal welfare at national level.
-Using this method, it is possible to compare the aggregated effect of different animal welfare initiatives, whether legislative or market driven, across different countries.
-At the same time, it is possible to compare the level of welfare both in relation to national production and national consumption of different animal products.
+Since 2018, a group of researchers from the University of Copenhagen, together with colleagues from other countries, have worked on developing a new method for estimating animal welfare at the national level for key species in animal production.
+This method also makes it possible to compare the aggregated effect of different animal welfare initiatives, both legislative and market-driven, for each animal species across different countries.

-So far, the method has been applied to pigs, broilers and dairy cattle in five European countries: Denmark, the Netherlands, Great Britain, Sweden and Germany.
+So far, the method has been applied to pigs, broilers and dairy cattle in five countries: Denmark, the Netherlands, the United Kingdom, Sweden, and Germany.

 Formalities

-The results presented here originate from a number of projects financed by the Danish Knowledge Center for Animal Welfare (webpage in Danish), the latest of which is: 'Establishing a Benchmark tool for ongoing monitoring of the welfare of pigs, broiler chicken and dairy cattle in Denmark and four comparable European countries' (description in Danish).
+The results presented here originate from a number of projects financed by the Danish Knowledge Center for Animal Welfare (webpage in Danish).

 Senior researchers